-This Joint Exercise of Powers Agreement, effective on the date determined by Section 2.1, is made and entered into pursuant to the provisions of Title 1, Division 7, Chapter 5, Article 1 (Sections 6500 et seq.) of the California Government Code relating to the joint exercise of powers among the Parties set forth in Exhibit B, establishes Central Coast Community Energy ("Authority"), and is by and among the Counties of Monterey, Santa Cruz, San Benito, and Santa Barbara who become signatories to this Agreement ("Counties") and those cities and towns within the Counties of Monterey, Santa Cruz, San Benito, Santa Barbara, and San Luis Obispo who become signatories to this Agreement and relates to the joint exercise of powers among the signatories hereto.
+This Joint Exercise of Powers Agreement, effective on the date determined by Section 2.1, is made and entered into pursuant to the provisions of Title 1, Division 7, Chapter 5, Article 1 (Sections 6500 et seq.) of the California Government Code relating to the joint exercise of powers among the Parties set forth in Exhibit B, establishes Central Coast Community Energy("Authority"), and is by and among the Counties of Monterey, San Benito, San Luis Obispo, Santa Barbara, and Santa Cruz who become signatories to this Agreement ("Counties") and those cities and towns within those Counties who become signatories to this Agreement and relates to the joint exercise of powers among the signatories hereto.